-Welcome to the NYC Elder Abuse Center’s (NYCEAC) revamped news and resource roundup blog, The Field Guide.
-We've selected and analyzed the most helpful articles and resources relevant to elder justice professionals for February and March 2016.
+Welcome to the NYC Elder Abuse Center’s (NYCEAC) Field Guide: News and Resources for Elder Justice Professionals blog.
+We've selected and analyzed the most helpful articles and resources relevant to elder justice professionals for November and December 2016.
 More →

 Welcome to NYCEAC’s Resources Page!
 NYCEAC has assembled a wide range of resources on elder abuse that we encourage you to explore.